-The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2018 by our directors who were not also our employees.
+The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2019 by our directors who were not also our employees.
 Ted White, our President and Chief Executive Officer is also a member of our Board of Directors, but did not receive any additional compensation for his service as a director.
 Mr. White's compensation as an executive officer is set forth above under "Executive Compensation-Summary Compensation Table."

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$) (1)(2) Total (\$)
+Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(1)(2) Total (\$)

 Paul B. Manning

-Sean Stalfort
+Craig Ballaron 25,000 110,263 135,262

-Glenn Oclassen 30,069 183,771 213,840
+Gary Goldenberg 55,000 127,648 182,648

-Mark Prygocki 32,802 183,771 216,573
+Mark Prygocki 60,000 180,854 240,854

-Gary Goldenberg 30,069 183,771 213,840
+Sean Stalfort -

-(1) The amounts reflect the full grant date fair value for awards granted during 2018.
-The grant date fair value was computed in accordance with ASC Topic 718, Compensation-Stock Compensation.
-Unlike the calculations contained in our financial statements, this calculation does not give effect to any estimate of forfeitures related to service-based vesting, but assumes that the executive will perform the requisite service for the award to vest in full.
-The assumptions we used in valuing options are described in Note 8 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
+Glenn Oclassen(3) 55,000 79,112 134,112

-(2) As of December 31, 2018, Mr. Oclassen, Mr. Prygocki and Dr. Goldenberg each held options to purchase 17,502 shares of our common stock.
-None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2018.
-None of our non-employee directors held stock awards as of December 31, 2018.
+- (1) The amounts reported do not reflect the amounts actually received by our non-employee directors.
+Instead, these amounts reflect the aggregate grant date fair value of each stock option granted to our non-employee directors during the fiscal year ended December 31, 2019, as computed in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+Our non-employee directors who have received options will only realize compensation with regard to these options to the extent the trading price of our common stock is greater than the exercise price of such options. - (2) As of December 31, 2019, the estate of Mr. Oclassen, Mr. Prygocki, Mr. Ballaron and Dr. Goldenberg held options to purchase 10,208, 23,336, 17,502, 23,336 shares of our common stock, respectively.
+None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2019.
+None of our non-employee directors held stock awards as of December 31, 2019. - (3) Mr. Oclassen served on the Board of Directors until his death in November 2019.